PatrickJTaylor/exa-amd/docs/source/tutorial.rst

 .. important::

    All Parsl configuration files **must be placed inside the** ``parsl_configs/`` **directory**.
-   If you put your config file anywhere else, **exa-AMD will not be able to detect it**.

 For more information about possible Parsl configurations, see the official documentation [#parsl_docs]_.